James A. Tuedio, Ph.D., Co-Director

 In the junior year, students explore diverse investigative methods, gain facility with a broad array of research tools (including information resources, research protocols, and methods for conducting research across disciplines) and contribute to a team-based analysis of complex problems.
 Juniors also begin their Capstone research project by selecting a topic, developing a creative and compelling research proposal, and identifying a faculty mentor to guide their work.

-In the senior year, students conduct research or creative work leading to the completion of an Honors Capstone project under the guidance of Honors program faculty and their faculty mentor.
+In the senior year, students conduct research or creative work leading to the completion of an Honors Capstone project under the guidance of Honors program faculty and a faculty mentor.
 A thesis option is also available.
 The faculty mentor guides the research project and provides feedback on the analysis and interpretation of the results.
-Students meet in seminars throughout the year to discuss the focus and results of their research and to develop and critique their submissions to the Honors Journal of Exploratory Research and their presentations for the annual Honors Capstone Conference in May.
+Students meet in seminars throughout the year to discuss the focus and results of their research and to develop and critique their submissions to the Honors Journal of Exploratory Research and their presentations for the annual Honors Capstone Conference- each spring.

 Co-curricular experiences and field trip excursions help to expand the scope of learning beyond the classroom.